This is another free resource for teachers from The Curriculum Corner.

 An extension of this could be our Biography Search, which is intended to be used as a literacy center as well.
 Once students are able to determine why biographies have been written about specific people, then you could have them search through a stack of books to find different categories.

-Gathering Important Information – Once your students have been immersed and exposed to biographies, thought about their purpose as texts and spent some time pondering background knowledge, it is time for them to begin reading appropriately leveled biographies and gathering information to share.
+Your students might no be ready to begin reading appropriately high interest biographies and gathering information to share.
 We have come up with a few different ways for your students to begin to pull out important information from the biographies they are reading.

 One way for students to begin focusing on important information from biographies is to have them begin to take simple notes.
 Students need guidance so that they don’t copy complete sentences or paragraphs from books.
 Biographies: When Will I Take Notes is an anchor chart that will help them begin to figure out what to write when taking notes.
 If you have other ideas about how and when you want students to take notes, you can use our blank template to write your own ideas on.